eraybasar/pesdk-docs/_guides/android/v4/resources/faq.md

 gradlew cleanBuildCache
 ```

-3. Do a rebuild an Android Studio (Do it twice if the first build fail)
+3. Do a rebuild in Android Studio (Do it twice if the first build fails)

 ### I just use the editor, why does the app request permission to use the camera?